Dan Hartman: Albums and unreleased work

-Upon launching a solo career in 1976, he released a promotional album titled Who Is Dan Hartman and Why Is Everyone Saying Wonderful Things About Him?
+Upon launching a solo career in 1976, he released a promotional album titled Who Is Dan Hartman and Why Is Everyone Saying Wonderful Things About Him?.
 It was a compilation disc including songs from Johnny Winter and the Edgar Winter Group.
 His second release, Images, was his first true album and featured ex-Edgar Winter Group members Edgar Winter, Ronnie Montrose and Rick Derringer and guests Clarence Clemons and Randy Brecker.

-In late 1978, partly due to being introduced by the Studio 54 sound system, Hartman reached No. 1 on the Dance Charts with the disco single "Instant Replay" (the title track of his third full-length album Instant Replay) which crossed over to No. 29 on the Billboard Hot 100 in 1979 and also reached the Top 10 on the UK charts.
+In late 1978, partly due to being introduced by the Studio 54 sound system, Hartman reached No. 1 on the Dance Charts with the disco single "Instant Replay" (the title track of his third full-length album Instant Replay) which crossed over to No. 29 on the Billboard Hot 100 in 1979 and reached the Top 10 on the UK charts.
 Musicians Hartman worked with on the associated album included Vinnie Vincent and G. E. Smith.
-This was followed by his second chart topper, 1979's "Relight My Fire" (the title track of his fourth full-length album Relight My Fire), which featured friend Loleatta Holloway on vocals.
+This was followed by his second chart topper, 1979's "Relight My Fire", the title track of his fourth full-length album Relight My Fire, which featured friend Loleatta Holloway on vocals.
 An instrumental version of the song later became the theme for the NBC talk show Tomorrow.